trinayau/trinayau/README.md

 ### <div align="center">I'm Trina, a Salesforce Developer currently onsite at Ford 👨‍💻 🚀</div>

-- 🔭 I’m currently working on building a [Pokemon game](https://github.com/trinayau/pokemon-portfolio) using HTML5 Canvas, CSS and JavaScript
+- 🔭 I’m currently working on building a [CarbonAltDel](https://www.carbonaltdel.com) using ReactJs, Django and PostgreSQL!

 - 🌱 I’m currently learning Java, Salesforce and building projects in TypeScript, React and Spring Boot